patcon/dropbox-cookbook/README.md

 default
 -------

-This recipe installs the `nautilus-dropbox` package in Ubuntu, and the `dropbox-daemon` package in Arch.
+This recipe installs the `dropbox` package on Debian/Ubuntu, and the `dropbox-daemon` package in Arch.

 In Ubuntu/Debian, this cookbook depends on the `apt` cookbook.